Haydenfilms: Filmmaking Labs

 Haydenfilms Institute implements three six-week-long filmmaking labs which educate students in distinct areas of filmmaking.
 Students of all levels learn and gain exposure to various disciplines related to the craft of film, such as directing, cinematography, production design, editing, and the theory and practice of acting.
 These sessions aim to strengthen participants’ skills as industry professionals and introduce them to the gripping world of cinema.

 Commercial Camp

 Similar in format to the Youth Media Initiative, HFI's summer commercial camps offer students an intensive immersion in film creation and production.
 Participants create several short commercials for sponsoring companies which then enter an online film competition hosted by HFI.
 All of the completed commercials are made available for the companies to use at their discretion.

-Creative Alliance

 Haydenfilms Institute Academy Internship Program

 Haydenfilms Institute runs semester-long internship programs that give college students the opportunity to work in a dynamic environment while contributing to an independent film organization.
 Internship opportunities are offered in 3, 6 or 9 credit programs, and provide a range of 150–450 hours of experience in film and video production services, professional writing, computer science, and marketing.